GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 Change the animation speed scale (1 = the default speed, >1 = faster and <1 = slower).

 ### Behavior conditions

+**Animation elapsed time**
+Compare the elapsed time from the beginning of the animation (in seconds).

 **Animation finished**
 Check if the animation being played by the Sprite object is finished.